Ratnavo/azure-docs/articles/virtual-network/virtual-network-configure-vnet-connections.md

 If you have enabled ExpressRoute to connect your local networks to an Azure virtual network, you can enable peering between the virtual networks where you want to have transit routing.
 To allow your local networks to connect to the remote virtual network, you must configure [virtual network peering](./virtual-network-peering-overview.md#gateways-and-on-premises-connectivity).

 > [!Note]
-> Virtual network peering is available only for virtual networks in the same region.
+> Virtual network peering is available only for virtual networks in the same region. ---> Correction

 To check whether you have configured transit routing for virtual network peering, follow these instructions: